buildspace/buildspace-projects/Solidity_And_Smart_Contracts/cn/Section_3/Lesson_1_Storing_Messages_From_Users.md

    */
   const [allWaves, setAllWaves] = useState([]);
   const contractAddress = "0xd5f08a0ae197482FA808cE84E00E97d940dBD26E";

    /*
+   * Create a variable here that references the abi content!
+   */
+  const contractABI = abi.abi;

+  /*
    * Create a method that gets all waves from your contract